moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 classroom.
 I attempt to clearly define student learning in each course and focus on improving student learning with respect to that definition.
-The following lists the teaching practices I employ almost universally across all of my courses:

-- utilize rubrics designed to assess learning objective mastery,

-  .. raw:: latex

-     \itemsep0em

-- use exam reflection surveys,
-- increase the amount of in-class active learning and decrease in-class lecturing,
-- collect (at least) weekly feedback from the students and respond to this via extra in-class content, extra videos, and/or written notes,
-- heavy use of Canvas and its various features for improving learning,
-- post all notes, videos, assignments, etc. publicly on a comprehensive website, and
-- release the vast majority of my teaching materials as open educational resources under liberal copyright licenses.
+The following lists the teaching practices I employ almost universally across all of my courses: 1) utilize rubrics designed to assess learning objective mastery, 2) use exam reflection surveys, 3) increase the amount of in-class active learning and decrease in-class lecturing, 4) collect (at least) weekly feedback from the students and respond to this via extra in-class content, extra videos, and/or written notes, 5) heavy use of Canvas and its various features for improving learning, 6) post all notes, videos, assignments, etc. publicly on a comprehensive website, and 7) release the vast majority of my teaching materials as open educational resources under liberal copyright licenses.

 EME 150A [Mechanical Design]
 ----------------------------